luanpersini/nodejs-nestjs-cqs/README.md

 ## Aggregate Root / Entity

 The entity can validate domain rules (ex: user should have enough ballance to make a withdraw)

+## Other Notes

+Its a practice focused application.
+Everything was done to simulate scenarios where i could use the technologies proposed.

+Some objects only exists for this reason and they haven't receive a lot of love, since it would increase the complexity and time where it dosent matter for this training purpose.

+Hint: When practicing, its a good technique to let everything inside the same file.
+Everything can be later splitted into their rightful place.